-Nationally, Cannabis was the most common primary substance of use among persons treated at specialist facilities (32%).
-Regionally, admissions for Cannabis use ranged from 26% (EC) to 40% (NR) (Figure 4).
-Cannabis-related admissions appreciated for most regions, most notably in the NR where rates increased from 31% in the previous review period to 40% in the current period.
+Nationally, cannabis was the leading primary substance of use among persons treated at specialist facilities (30%).
+Regionally, admissions for cannabis use ranged from 22% (WC) to 33% (GT and NR) (Figure 4).
+Cannabis-related admissions depreciated in most regions, most notably in the CR (8 percentage point decrease) and the NR (7 percentage point decrease).
+Across regions, cannabis contributed almost three-quarters (74%) of admissions among individuals 18 years and younger.

-Admissions for Cannabis/Mandrax admissions remained low, with rates ranging between <1% (NR) and 8% (EC)
+Admissions for cannabis/mandrax remained low, with rates ranging between <1% (NR) and 6% (WC) (Table 2).

-(Table 2).
-As a secondary substance of use, Cannabis/ Mandrax was more common in the WC (33%) followed by the CR (20%).
-Across sites, persons admitted to specialist treatment centres with Cannabis/Mandrax as their secondary substance of use were more likely to be older (national mean age: 32 years) than those who had Cannabis as their primary substance of use (national mean age: 22 years) (Table 4).
-Across regions, Cannabis contributed almost three-quarters (70%) of admissions among individuals younger than 20 years.
+Cannabis/mandrax admissions remained unchanged across regions, except for KZN where it increased from 1% (2022a) to 4% (2022b) and the EC where it decreased from 8% (2022a) to 5% (2022b).
+As a secondary substance of use, cannabis/mandrax was most common in the WC (38%) followed by the EC (16%) and GT (15%).
+Across sites, persons admitted to specialist treatment centres with cannabis/mandrax as their primary substance of use were more likely to be older (national mean age: 31 years) than those who had cannabis as their primary substance of use (national mean age: 22 years) (Table 4).